nazmulhuda9/bike-bazar/README.md

 ## A bike selling Website...

-## Website Name
+- Website Name
  ## Bike Bazar

-## Using Tools and Language and Library
+## Using Tools, Language and Library
+- HTML,
+css,
+javascript,
+React,
-- HTML, css, javascript, React, Material Ui, Bootstrap.
+Material Ui,
+Bootstrap.

 ## what is working ?
-- Bike Selling
+- Bike Selling in online
 - Registration and Login with Firebase
 - admin making
 - adding product by admin
 - product update by admin
 - order status changing by admin

-- review by user
+- review added by user
 - buy and purchase product by user
 - show own order